alexiscreuzot/Flamingo/README.md

 - [ ] Allow infinite loading

 ## One more thing
-How did I find this cool name you ask?
+Flamingo, what a cool name!
+How did I find it you ask?
 I actually used [the Qolor app](https://itunes.apple.com/app/id973492333) on the Hacker News orange, and it was the result :)